Join us for an adventure in flavor!

 I always marinate flank steak.
 Sure, rubs are great for other cuts, but flank is just so good when marinated.

-Steak marinating in a zip top bag.
+Steak marinade in a bowl.

-I marinate the steak in a zip top bag with as much air squeezed out as possible, this way the steak gets maximum contact with the marinade.
+2. Marinate steak: I marinate the steak in a zip top bag with as much air squeezed out as possible, this way the steak gets maximum contact with the marinade.
 In a pinch, you can get by with marinating it for a couple of hours, but I recommend longer.
 Usually I marinate my steak in the morning, then grill it for dinner in the evening.
-Make sure to take it out of the fridge half an hour before cooking.

-I typically grill my flank for 4-5 minutes per side.
+3. Grill: Preheat the grill to 450°F. I typically grill my flank for 4-5 minutes per side.
 This can vary based on how thick the cut is, and even factors like how windy it is.
 More than time, I base my grilling on the internal temperature of the meat, with the help of my trusty instant read thermometer.

 I grill the steak until it reaches 130 degrees Fahrenheit, which is for medium-rare (the temperature will continue to rise as it rests).
 If you want it more well-done, you can add some time, but I recommend this doneness because flank steak can get a bit chewy beyond medium-rare.

-After grilling, I tent it loosely with foil and let it rest for 10-15 minutes, then slice it thinly against the grain.
+4. Slice: After resting, I slice the steak thinly against the grain.
 I recommend only cutting as much as is going to be eaten at the time, as this helps keep the leftovers from drying out.

-Sliced steak on a platter with vegetables.
+Sliced flank steak on a cutting board.

 Don’t let this beautiful weather pass you by without firing up the grill.
 I know I’ll be cooking this steak a lot, before the Florida rainy season kicks in.